Neave Brown

 Neave Brown (22 May 1929 – 9 January 2018) was an American-born British architect and artist.
 He specialized in modernist housing.
-Brown is the only architect to have had all his UK work listed: row houses in Winscombe Street, the Dunboyne Road Estate and Alexandra Road Estate, all located in Camden.
+Brown is the only architect to have had all his UK work listed: a row of houses in Winscombe Street, the Dunboyne Road Estate and Alexandra Road Estate, all located in Camden.

 In October 2017, he won the Royal Gold Medal of the Royal Institute of British Architects for his Alexandra Road Estate, which is now considered a landmark of British social housing, and is Grade II* listed.

 Life

 Brown was born on 22 May 1929 in Utica, New York.
 His mother was American and his father was British.
 He went to Bronxville High School, New York, USA from 1935 to 45 and attended Marlborough College 1945–1948 in the UK.
 During his military service in Great Britain he decided to study architecture and enrolled at the Architectural Association in London in 1950.

 After graduating in 1956 and working in East Africa he gained valuable work experience in the firm Lyons Israel Ellis.
 Subsequently, he became an architect at the London Borough of Camden under Sydney Cook.
 Brown left the London Borough of Camden architecture department as continuous conflicts around the construction of the Alexandra Road Estate in Camden prevailed.
-After a public enquiry linked to overshooting costs and exceeding deadlines tried, unsuccessfully, to blame the architect his reputation was nonetheless severely damaged.
+After a public enquiry linked to overshooting costs and exceeding deadlines tried, unsuccessfully, to blame the architect, his reputation was nonetheless severely damaged in the UK, and for the rest of his architectural career he worked on often-lauded projects elsewhere in Europe.

-Brown and his wife lived at Winscombe Street, in the building Brown designed himself.
-They then moved to Dunboyne Road Estate, where as of 2015 they had lived for about six years.
+Brown and his wife brought up their children in one of the five family houses at Winscombe Street, which Brown designed himself.
+After his children had left home, he and his wife moved to a 2-bed house at Dunboyne Road Estate, a council estate he had designed, where as of 2015 they had lived for about six years.
+Asked "If money were no object, where would you live?" he replied "Here!"

-At the age of 73, Brown closed down his practice and studied fine art at the City and Guilds of London School of Art (BA).
+At the age of 73, Brown closed down his practice and studied fine art at the City and Guilds of London School of Art (BA), before spending the rest of his life working as an artist.

 Brown was diagnosed with epithelioid mesothelioma in June, 2017.
 He died peacefully at home surrounded by family on 9 January 2018 at the age of 88.
 He is buried on the eastern side of Highgate Cemetery.

 National Life Stories conducted an oral history interview (C467/113) with Neave Brown in 2013–14 for its Architects Lives' collection held by the British Library.